nstclair13/blog/_posts/2017-05-17-AnimExpatAdviceVanWorkPermits.md

 As always, it's best to consult an immigration professional if you are considering the move and aren't fully comfortable figuring out the process yourself.
 With a little digging around the CIC website as well as this post plus cheat sheet link, I'm confident you can!

-Best of luck!

 Please leave comments or questions below, I'll gladly answer them and update this post if necessary.

-<sub>***Disclaimer: I am not a lawyer or immigration expert.
+<sub>*Disclaimer: I am not a lawyer or immigration expert.
 I am merely posting based on my own personal experiences and understanding of the topic.
 This post is meant to give you some broad knowledge and is not to be considered 100% definitive.
-Please seek out the correct legal professionals if any of the topics below require concrete answers based on your own personal situation***</sub>
+Please seek out the correct legal professionals if any of the topics below require concrete answers based on your own personal situation*</sub>